Please read the entire farm and position description before filling out an online application.

 • enjoy the personal challenge of working towards speed and efficiency goals, and be willing to receive intensive coaching and feedback towards those goals

-• comfortable working full 8-hour days in all weather (Montana’s weather can be extreme in both heat and cold)
+• comfortable working full 8-hour days in all weather: farming happens outside, and Montana’s weather can be extreme in both heat and cold, and summers lately often include wildfire smoke

 • comfortable lifting 50-pound units repeatedly